If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Wurzen

-The two bottom pictures on the glass show the barracks of the 8th Imperial Artillery Regiment [bottom left] and the infantry barracks [bottom right].
+The two bottom pictures on glass no. 1264 [left] show the barracks of the 8th Imperial Artillery Regiment [bottom left] and the infantry barracks [bottom right].

 [scale]